satnamSandhu2001/stackjet/README.md

-# Go Stack CLI 🚀
+# Stackjet 🚀

-A powerful and easy-to-use CLI tool for automated deployment and management of your web projects.
+A powerful and easy-to-use CLI + UI tool for multistack automated deployment and management of your web projects.

 ---

 ## Overview

-A powerful, lightweight deployment automation tool written in Go for streamlined Git-based deployments. `go-stack-cli` is perfect for automating server deployments with minimal configuration.
+A powerful, lightweight deployment automation tool written in Go for streamlined Git-based deployments. `stackjet` is perfect for automating server deployments with minimal configuration.

 ## ✨ Features